Reading Time: 10 minutes

 personalized subject line

-Example: This email from Western New England University uses location as a factor to appeal to students, specifically targeting this subject line to potential students in the state of Colorado.
+Example: This email from Western New England University uses location to appeal to students, specifically targeting this subject line to potential students in Colorado.

 email marketing for higher education

-While personalization can be a great way to catch your audience’s attention and make them feel special, it’s important to avoid the ‘creep factor’ here.
+While personalization can be a great way to catch your audience’s attention and make them feel special, avoiding the ‘creep factor’ here is important.
 With too much personalization, students may become deterred by the feeling that your school has too much information about them.

 Use Student Persona-Powered Language in Email Subject Lines for Higher Education

 In marketing, certain words carry more persuasive power than others.
-In fact, no matter your school’s industry, target audience or goals, the words you choose to use in your content will directly impact your marketing outcomes.
+No matter your school’s industry, target audience, or goals, the words you use in your content will directly impact your marketing outcomes.
 Why?
 Because words can change meaning, mood, and motivation.

-When it comes to creating email subject lines for higher education, language choice is especially important.
-It determines not just whether your email gets opened, but the initial impression your institution makes on recipients.
+Language choice is critical when creating email subject lines for higher education.
+It determines whether your email gets opened and the initial impression your institution makes on recipients.

 Something else to consider when developing your school’s email marketing strategy is to avoid using a “sales pitch” when crafting email subject lines.
 This is especially true for schools that want to be known as institutions of learning, not profit-driven businesses.
-The advice is in line with what we’ve discussed here already in terms of persona-worthy email subject lines.
+The advice aligns with our discussion regarding persona-worthy email subject lines.

-Example: This London Business School email not only makes use of personalized subject lines, but it also uses the word “us” to create a down-to-earth subject line that feels more like a conversation than an automated email.
+Example: This London Business School email uses personalized subject lines and the word “us” to create a down-to-earth subject line that feels more like a conversation than an automated email.

 subject lines for schools